 Dover: The absolute Jewel-in-the Crown of East Kent ports.

-What a transformation from very small beginnings with Roll-on Roll-off (RoRo) traffic.
-In the picture the submarine pens in the camber were still in use, now lost to reclamation.
-Although the pens were built and used for Submarines they were mainly used for Motor Torpedo boats during the wars and birth one was the home of the RNLI lifeboat for many years.
-The vessel in the picture is the British Railways SS Dinard built 1926 1,769 Gross Tons and could deliver a respectable 19.5 knots.
+What a transformation the Port of Dover has gone through from very small beginnings with Roll-on Roll-off (RoRo) traffic to todays massive movements of vehicles.
+In the picture, circa 1955, the submarine pens in the camber were still in use, now lost to reclamation.
+Although the pens were built and used for Submarines they were mainly used for Motor Torpedo boats during the wars and berth one was the home of the RNLI lifeboat for many years.
+The vessel in the picture is believed to be the British Railways SS Dinard built 1926 1,769 Gross Tons and could deliver a respectable 19.5 knots.
 Notice the number of cars waiting to load, which would have been a full load.
-Compare the Dinard to today’s Spirt class vessels and it’s been quite a journey.
-The following pictures shows Townsend’s Free Enterprise 2 loading, September 1972, with the M.V.
-Autocarrier (previously the GSNC Royal Sovereign converted from a day pleasure cruiser) moored in the camber.
-Picture taken from the arriving SNCF Compiegne.
-Townsend’s were progressive moving the RoRo business on by providing a better on-board experience and had vessels that could take Trucks, when British Rail, SNCF and Belgium Marine were still building car only ferries.
+Compare the Dinard to today’s Spirit class vessels and it’s been quite a journey.
+The view of the Eastern Docks 2016 shows the scale of development, the original curve fronted building can be seen in both pictures.

 For more information on the Autocarrier visit the Ramsgate page.